Faculty Personnel Policies & Financial Matters

 In the case of a Dean’s positive recommendation, the President makes his or her recommendation to the Board of Trustees for action at its next regularly scheduled meeting.

-If the Dean’s tenure decision is negative, he or she so informs the department chair, the Divisional Executive Committee, and the Faculty Executive Committee as well as the candidate.
+If the Dean’s tenure recommendation is negative, he or she so informs the department chair, the Divisional Executive Committee, and the Faculty Executive Committee as well as the candidate.
 If a candidate chooses to appeal a Dean’s negative recommendation, the President delays his or her recommendation to the Board of Trustees until the appeal process (described in XIII.D. in this Handbook) is complete.

 When the candidate for tenure is a department chair, the Dean designates another member of the faculty to conduct the tenure review on the department’s behalf, but the tenure review otherwise proceeds as outlined above.